sampleable Class

 - slim_check.tree.sample sample n = ite (n > 0) (tree.node <$> sample <*> slim_check.tree.sample sample (n / 2) <*> slim_check.tree.sample sample (n / 2)) (pure tree.nil)

-takes the recursive call f_rec
+rec_shrink x f_rec takes the recursive call f_rec introduced

-and turns it into a shrinking function whose
+by well_founded.fix and turns it into a shrinking function whose

 result is adequate to use in a recursive call.